San Juan Islands 6-Day sea kayaking tour. Truly a trip of a lifetime!

 • Intermediate Skills Kayaking (ISK)

-• Plenty of endurance training so you can comfortable paddle an average of 12+ miles per day.
+• Plenty of endurance training so you can comfortably paddle an average of 12+ miles per day.

 All participants must demonstrate the ability to:

-• Float independently on your back with a properly fitted PFD
+• Float independently on their back with a properly fitted PFD

-• Turn from face down to face up with a properly fitted PFD
+• Turn from a face-down to a face-up position with a properly fitted PFD

-• Get in and out of a kayak independently or with assistance of a companion.
+• Get in and out of a kayak independently or with the assistance of a companion.

 • Maintain a balanced, upright position when seated in a kayak, with adaptations if needed.